IQSS/dataverse/doc/sphinx-guides/source/developers/deployment.rst

 If you have not yet installed AWS CLI you should install it by following the instructions at https://docs.aws.amazon.com/cli/latest/userguide/installing.html

-Afterwards, you should re-run the "version" command above to verify that AWS CLI has been properly installed.
+Afterwards, you should re-run the "version" command to verify that AWS CLI has been properly installed.
 If "version" still doesn't work, read on for troubleshooting advice.
 If "version" works, you can skip down to the "Configure AWS CLI" step.

 Troubleshooting "aws: command not found"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^